-I thought this sh*t was going to get easier?!
+I thought this shit was going to get easier?!

 This week was our introduction to back-end engineering.
 Finally.
 We'd gotten hints here and there.
 A quick peek at a database here, some exposure to building APIs through Express there.
-All in all, it was enough to get me excited.
-I was stoked.
+All in all, it was enough to get the majority of us excited to get started.

 It's liberating.
-It makes you feel confident about being able to pull off small projects on your own.
+It makes students feel confident in their ability to build projects by themselves.
 We've built so many servers from scratch and implement CRUD operations so often that we could do it with our eyes closed.
-As I've said, long ago, it's all about reps.
+As I've said in the past, it's all about reps.
 Whether it's getting to a 300-pound benchpress or learning a new framework; it's all about the hours you put in.
 (Still working on that 300lbs bench though)

-It does get exhausting at times.
-As a whole, Lambda accounts for 60+ hours a week.
+It does get exhausting sometimes.
+Lambda accounts for 60+ hours a week.
 Easily.
 And we're not talking about those hours of ‘work’ you spend mindlessly replying to email and browsing 9GAG (by the way, is that still a thing?).
 We're talking about being fully engaged, trying your hardest to make sense of it all.
 That type of work.

 Between Lambda and working some 20 hours a week, I occasionally struggle to maintain a semblance of a social life.
 Let's just say the lady-friend doesn't enjoy my time at Lambda School quite as much.
-It's often a matter of choosing between going to the gym or spending some extra hours understanding a concept a little more clearly.
+It's often a matter of choosing between going to the gym or spending some hours going deeper on a specific concept.
 That, and the fact that I have to hit the gym at ungodly hours just to avoid the mass of people.
 Try going to the gym at 5 PM and you'll spend a good hour waiting for a machine to free up.
-It's a sh*tshow.
+It's a shitshow.

 Like I've said before, attending Lambda is a sprint.
 For nine months, you decide to focus primarily on learning and nothing else.
 I can safely say that it's been the hardest thing I've done in my life.

-Every day, you get battered.
+Every day, you get clobbered.
 And every day you weather the storm.
 And maybe even start to enjoy it.
-I sure have.
+I think I might have.

 This week was an intro to the back-end.
-As such, we spent an inordinate amount of time covering theory.
+As such, we spent the majority of our time covering theory.
 Some of the more concrete technologies and topics we discussed are: